Why the Conservancy Selected This Site

 The Hatchie River in West Tennessee is remarkable as the longest free-flowing tributary of the lower Mississippi, and contains the largest forested floodplain in Tennessee.
 Because it has remained undammed and largely unchannelized, the natural flood processes that drive the ecosystem are intact, sustaining the river and wetland habitats that support a rich ecological diversity.

-The Hatchie River ecosystem encompasses bottomland hardwood forests, canebrakes, swamps, and sloughs, rivers and lakes.
+The Hatchie River ecosystem encompasses bottomland hardwood forests, canebrakes, swamps, sloughs, rivers and lakes.
 These habitats support more than 100 species of fish and 35 species of mussels.
 With 11 species of catfish, the Hatchie probably contains more species of catfish than any other river in North America.
 About 250 species of birds use the Hatchie’s forests at some point during the seasons.
 Swainson’s and cerulean warblers are some of the rarer birds found in its forests.
-Other wildlife found along the Hatchie include turtles, river otters, beavers, and deer.
+Among other wildlife found along the Hatchie are turtles, river otters, beavers, and deer.